HiraNawaz2415/OS_Practice15/Process management/readme.md

 - The process is currently using the CPU and executing instructions.

 - Only one process can be in this state at a time on a single-core CPU.
+- Short term sheduler bring the process from ready queue to running state.

 ## **4. Waiting (or Blocked)**
 - The process is waiting for some event like: